bruchim/react-native-perf-logger/README.md

     });
   }
 ```
-4. Do whatever you want with this JSON (send to your server, send bi..)
+4. Do whatever you want with the result (send to your server, send bi..)
 5. To force the logger stop listening to events and remove all stored data use:
 ```javascript
 PerfLogger.stopAndClear();